Dixons (retailer)

 Dixons was a British high-street retailer of consumer electronics, originally founded in 1937 as a photographic studio by Charles Kalms.
 The company would later deal in many consumer electronics, with nationwide outlets in the United Kingdom and Ireland.

-In 1984, Dixons purchased rival Currys, though kept separate brand identities between the two stores.
+In 1984, Dixons purchased rival Currys, retaining the separate brand identities for the two stores.
 Dixons typically encompassed shopping centres and town centres, whereas Currys were larger stores in out-of-town retail parks.
 On 5 April 2006, it was announced that the Dixons brand in the United Kingdom would be superseded by Currys, branded as Currys.digital.
 The Ireland subsidiary followed this in August 2008.
 Dixons continued to trade online as Dixons.co.uk, until 2012.